HaiyangZhengBCM/AF3-Evaluation-Revised/README.md

 # example-analysis-schrodinger.ipynb - use environment_analysis-struct.yml
-This notebook collects, prepares structures and conducts analysis (using mannually written align-batch-schrodinger-smililarity.py and poseviewer_interactions.py by run_poseviewer_interactions_dir.sh).
+This notebook collects, prepares structures (Schrodinger's PrepWizard through run_prep_dir_cif.sh and run_prep_dir_pdb.sh) and conducts analysis (using mannually written align-batch-schrodinger-smililarity.py and Schrodinger Maestro's poseviewer_interactions.py by run_poseviewer_interactions_dir.sh).

 # align-batch-schrodinger-smililarity.py - SBGrid environment needed (or Schordinger environment if using a different Schrodinger)
-This script uses many functions from schordinger to conduct benchmark
+This script uses many functions from schordinger to conduct benchmark.

 # CaSR_evaluation.ipynb - use environment_analysis-struct.yml
 This notebook calculates the protein RMSD for CaSR prediction evaluation.